“Jack! Jack Urso! Is that that you? Do you remember me?”

-White people in America have no idea how African-Americans feel living in our society until the shoe is on the other foot.
+White people in America have no idea how African Americans feel living in our society until the shoe is on the other foot.
 Despite my liberal attitudes, I felt a distinct unsettledness, as though I was on unfamiliar ground, even though I had been to this home many times as a child.
 I walked through the yard and into the open house.
 Every eye was on me and I could sense all were asking themselves the same question, “Who is this long-haired white boy and why is he here?”
 I knew I was intruding, but the obituary said the reception was open to the “friends and family of Ashley Bryan.”
 I had to go.
 I had to be there.

 I made my way to Mrs. Bryan, who was arranging food at the dining room table.
 I walked over to her, standing in about the same spot her husband did when I last saw him run out his house to greet me.
 I told her who I was.
 Mrs. Bryan’s head went back and cocked to one side as her memories kicked in and she recognized me.

 “Oh, Jackie!
 How nice of you to be here!”
 She exclaimed as she greeted me with a hug.

 Although Mr. Bryan and I had become reacquainted, I hadn't seen Mrs. Bryan since I was a kid, and as we spoke it became clear that her husband never mentioned me.
 She had no idea that we had recently become reacquainted.
 I explained to her why I felt I had to come and I think it overwhelmed her a bit.
 I asked about Llori, but she hadn’t arrived yet.
 I was invited to stay and eat, but it was awkward.
 I felt awkward and the others felt awkward.
 I wasn’t a member of the family or circle of friends.
 I was intruding.
 I was disappointed not to see Llori, but paid my respects and left.